fabiogaiera/transitioning-to-kx-products/articles/LinkedIn Article 0.md

-Transitioning to KX Products: Exploring a Series of Use Cases 🚀
+# Transitioning to KX Products: Exploring a Series of Use Cases 🚀

 Migration projects are often challenging.
 Beyond the unexpected technical challenges that may arise during the process, new technologies can spark reluctance among individuals within the organization.
 In the case of kdb+ as a new technology for time series databases, the most prominent criticisms I've encountered have been:

-💰 Licensing costs: It's very expensive,
+- 💰 **Licensing costs**: It's very expensive,

-📉 Lack of performance metrics: Vendor-published benchmarks are rare or biased,
+- 📉 **Lack of performance metrics**: Vendor-published benchmarks are rare or biased,

-🤯 Difficult to learn: kdb+ is very complicated,
+- 🤯 **Difficult to learn**: kdb+ is very complicated,

-💻 Support for adoption: There is a lack of professionals in Switzerland specialized in kdb+
+- 💻 **Support for adoption**: There is a lack of professionals specialized in kdb+

 Despite these criticisms —many of which are often unfounded— the organization moved forward with the transition to KX products.
 In my view, this was a wise, long-term decision.
 I’d like to share my experience working on this migration project so far: